zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Creating-your-own-Ethereum-apps-using-Eth-go.rst

             }
     }

-Once the base Ethereum stack has been set up it's time to fire up its engines and connect to the main network.
+Once the base Expanse stack has been set up it's time to fire up its engines and connect to the main network.

 .. code:: go